ynotstartups/notes/notes/social-media.md

 [Ed Sheeran - Beautiful People (feat.
 Khalid)](https://www.youtube.com/watch?v=mj0XInqZMHY&ab_channel=EdSheeran)

 - more time to focus on what I want instead of what others want

+- Social media can be judgemental on the things that I post, I can post whatever I want in a personal website